iFredLouzada/USBTesla/README.md

 <h2>But wait, why ??</h2>

-Tesla recent holiday update allows you to change the sound your car makes when you lock it, this is called the Lock chime.
-In order to change the sound you need to plug in a USB Drive to your car and have a file called LockChime.wav on the root of your USB.
+<p>Tesla recent holiday update allows you to change the sound your car makes when you lock it, this is called the Lock chime.
+In order to change the sound you need to plug in a USB Drive to your car and have a file called LockChime.wav on the root of your USB.</p>

-For vehicles equipmed with the Pedestrian Warning Sound Tesla allows you to change the sound of your Horn.
-This can be used to play any sound (to the outside) via the external loudspeaker.
+<p>For vehicles equipmed with the Pedestrian Warning Sound Tesla allows you to change the sound of your Horn.
+This can be used to play any sound (to the outside) via the external loudspeaker.</p>

-All you need to play your own sounds is a USB stick.
-This can be a "retrofitted" one (IMPORTANT The USB stick must be formatted in ExFAT format), but also the original USB stick supplied by Tesla, which is located in the glove compartment.
+<p>All you need to play your own sounds is a USB stick.
+This can be a "retrofitted" one (IMPORTANT The USB stick must be formatted in ExFAT format), but also the original USB stick supplied by Tesla, which is located in the glove compartment.</p>

-But who wants to keep bringing the USB drive inside to change these sounds ? :)
+<p>But who wants to keep bringing the USB drive inside to change these sounds ? :)</p>

-This is really just a script that automates the process to create the USB Drive that can be accessed via your browser.
-After the instalation is complete you can access the files by poiting your browser to http://USBTesla.local
+<p>This is really just a script that automates the process to create the USB Drive that can be accessed via your browser.
+After the instalation is complete you can access the files by poiting your browser to http://USBTesla.local </p>

 <h2>Requirements:</h2>

-1x Raspberry Pi Zero
+<p>1x Raspberry Pi Zero</p>
-1x MicroSD card of appropriate for the size of the USB device you want to create.
+<p>1x MicroSD card of appropriate for the size of the USB device you want to create.
+This script will ask you to choose between 2Gb, 4Gb or 8Gb</p>
-1x Power AND Data cable to connect the Raspberry Pi to your Tesla.
+<p>1x Power AND Data cable to connect the Raspberry Pi to your Tesla.</p>

 <h2>Credits:</h2>